-Evergen and its subsidiary and affiliate entities ("Evergen," "we," "our," or "us") are committed to protecting the privacy and security of personal data in compliance with the General Data Protection Regulation (GDPR) and other applicable privacy laws.
+Evergen, including its U.S.-based subsidiaries [Evergen Donor Services; Collagen Solutions (U.S.), LLC, d/b/a Evergen; Cook Biotech Incorporated d/b/a Evergen] (collectively referred to as "Evergen," "we," "our," or "us") are committed to protecting the privacy and security of personal data in compliance with the Data Privacy Framework (DPF), the General Data Protection Regulation (GDPR), and other applicable privacy laws.
 This policy outlines how we collect, use, protect, and share personal data to ensure transparency and accountability in our data processing activities.

 This Privacy Notice describes how we collect, use, store, and share/process your personal information when you use our services, including: